cncjs/cncjs/README.md

  5       | Supported
  6       | <b>Recommended for production use</b>
  7       | Supported
- 8       | Unsupported<br>Note.
-Will be supported in CNCjs 2.0
+ 8       | Unsupported<br>Note: Will be supported in CNCjs 2.0

 ## Getting Started